CPAP & CPAP Alternatives in Greenwich, CT

 CPAP is the gold standard of treatment for sleep apnea.
 Sleep apnea machines are clinically proven to regularize a patient’s sleep patterns and oxygen levels when used as directed.
 In addition, secondary effects of sleep apnea, such as daytime fatigue, irritability, and depression may be reduced or eliminated when the CPAP machine is used on a nightly basis, as prescribed.

-What are the advantages of using CPAP?
+What are the Benefits of CPAP Therapy?

 When used as directed, CPAP therapy has a number of advantages: